cs102-project/LabConnect/readme.txt

 features such as personal notes for students and so on.

 Current Status:
-TODO
+Back-end is mostly done.
+Now, we can create, test assignment files from command-line.
+In front-end side, we implemented the user login interface and background process for gaining session for user client.

 Further Development:
-TODO
+Real API implementation and front-end development need to be completed.

 Contributions:
 Berkan Şahin ->
-Berk Çakar ->
-Borga Haktan Bilen ->
+Berk Çakar -> Added new style checker classes & their maintaince + Further Regex improvements Borga Haktan Bilen ->
 Alp Ertan ->
 Vedat Eren Arıcan ->